 RV Stabilizer Jack Handle Spinning & Won't Retract: Complete Repair Guide

-My manual stabilizer jack is stuck in the extended position and the handle just spins without engaging anything.
+Apparently my neighbor's manual stabilizer jack retracts like butter every single time, while mine is completely stuck extended with a handle that spins uselessly.
 It cranked down fine but now won't come back up.
 What causes this spinning handle issue and how do I fix it?
 Is this something I can repair myself or do I need professional help?

 Quick Answer